pkgoracle/CodingChallenge-main/README.md

 **Implementation**
 Code Segregation for Clean Architecture

 API Layer: Controllers and frontend business logic.
 Added Api versioning for backword compatabilities.
+Instead of Get/Put/Delete using Post only for all actions for better security of request data.
 Data Layer: All models and DTOs.
 Service Layer: Business logic and security (e.g., encryption, decryption, masking).
 EF Layer: Entity Framework context and database execution.